-Many people don’t realize that Himalayans were actually created from Siamese Cats, and this shared ancestry explains some of the striking similarities between the two breeds.
-Our aim in this article is to take a close look at each breed and figure out what makes each one unique.
-So let’s find out which one of these beautiful creatures is right for you!
+Many people don’t realize that Himalayans were created from Siamese Cats, and this shared ancestry explains some of the striking similarities between the two breeds.
+Below, we’ll closely examine each breed and determine what makes each one unique.
+So, let’s find out which of these beautiful creatures is right for you!

 At a Glance

 The graceful Siamese is a wonderful family pet and one of the most popular and recognizable cats in the world.
 Siamese Cats originated in the kingdom of Siam (now Thailand) and have been prized there for centuries, but they only made their way to the rest of the world in the late 19th century.
 These elegant felines are typically slender and muscular with long, lithe bodies.

 At first, Siamese came only in seal-point colorations, but they now come in a variety of other shades.
 They have a distinctive color pattern that is easily recognizable.
 They are known for their unique markings, which can be light or dark, and their blue eyes.

 They are generally light brown or cream-colored with darker points on their ears, face, legs, and tail.
 Some people say that Siamese look like they are wearing a cream tuxedo because of the dark shading around their faces and paws.

 The combination of an unusual coat, stunning blue eyes, and outgoing personality make them incredibly popular.
 In fact, the Siamese has been used to develop several other breeds, including the Balinese, Birman, and, of course, the Himalayan.

 These good-looking kitties are cherished not just for their unique physical features but also for their sweet personalities.
 Several qualities make Siamese wonderful pets and lovable companions.
 Siamese Cats are typically known for their outgoing and chatty nature.
 They are also highly intelligent and can be quite demanding regarding attention.